colinhartigan/valorant-rpc/README.md

 <!-- DEMO -->
-## Explanation?
+## About
-RPC (Rich Presence) is what allows discord to show others what you are currently doing within supported applications!
+Valorant RPC (Rich Presence) allows you to show in-game details such as the current score in your Discord Profile!
+Additional features include showing current map, agent, idle status, etc.

  <a>
     <img src="assets/Demo1.png" alt="Demo" width="205" height="112">